AndyTza/UW-AstroGaiaDataSprint24.github.io/index.md

 ## Code of Conduct
 We invite all UW members who are enthusiastic about astronomy and data science.
 We welcome all and will be abide by the [University of Washington Student Code of Conduct](https://www.washington.edu/cssc/expectations/).

+## Location
+We are located on the second floor of the [Physics and Astronomy Auditorium (PAA)](https://www.washington.edu/classroom/PAA).